Conservar Polymeric Varnish (Gloss) 4 fl oz

 Conservar Polymeric Varnish is a colorless, reversible varnish made with an acrylic resin dissolved in a common organic solvent with UV stabilizer.

-Paraloid B-72 (formerly called Acryloid B-72 in the United States) is a thermoplastic acrylic resin, provides an excellent varnish of hardness, adhesion and film toughness together with clarity and transparency.
+Paraloid B-72 (formerly called Acryloid B-72 in the United States) is a thermoplastic acrylic resin that provides an excellent varnish of hardness, adhesion, and film toughness together with clarity and transparency.
 Paraloid B-72 acrylic resin can be dissolved in toluene, xylene, selected esters, acetone, and methyl ethyl ketone.
 Paraloid B-72 is not soluble in most alcohols and aliphatic hydrocarbons as the sole solvent.
-Paraloid B-72 has been used since the 1950s in conservation as a consolidation agent and as a picture varnish.
+Paraloid B-72 has been used since the 1950s in conservation as a consolidation agent and picture varnish.
 Extended tests have shown it to be one of the most stable resins used in the conservation of works of art.
-While some change of the resin occurs after it has aged, this change can be essentially eliminated by the addition of a UV stabilizer, which is included in Conservar Polymeric Varnish.
+While some change in the resin occurs after it has aged, it can be virtually eliminated or reduced by adding a UV stabilizer, which is included in Conservar Polymeric Varnish.

 Paraloid B-72 is insoluble in almost all purely aliphatic solvents, such as odorless mineral spirits, making it an ideal isolating varnish.
 It can be used with other varnishes applied as a distinct layer, for example, below Conservar Finishing Varnish or other varnishes.
 Conservar Finishing Varnish remains easily removable without harming the Conservar Polymeric Varnish in the layer below.
 Conservar Polymeric Varnish can also be used as a final varnish that is less glossy than Conservar Finishing Varnish.

-Conservar Polymeric Varnish is a medium gloss varnish that has the potential for providing good saturation on many paintings.
-It may not provide satisfactory saturation on paintings that are dark in value.
+Conservar Polymeric Varnish is a medium-gloss varnish that has the potential to provide good saturation on many paintings.
+However, it may not provide satisfactory saturation on paintings that are dark in value.
 Compared to natural resin varnishes, such as dammar, Conservar Polymeric Varnish has a slightly satin-like appearance.
-It will not saturate colors as well as dammar or Conservar Finishing Varnish and is considerably less glossy.
+It will not saturate colors like dammar or Conservar Finishing Varnish and is considerably less glossy.

-Paraloid B-72 resin in Conservar Polymeric Varnish is a polymeric resin (high molecular weight) giving it a pleasant feel or ‘brushability’.
-When brushing it has enough viscosity to give a feeling of control while it easily spreads out evenly.
-Its major advantage is its relatively good leveling in a single application without the tendency to sink into matte areas of a painting.
+Paraloid B-72 resin in Conservar Polymeric Varnish is a polymeric resin (high molecular weight), giving it a pleasant feel or ‘brushability.’
+When brushing, it has enough viscosity to give a feeling of control and easily spreads out evenly.
+Its primary advantage is its relatively good leveling in a single application without the tendency to sink into matte areas of a painting.

-Open working time of Conservar Polymeric Varnish is of short duration.
-Open working time may be extended somewhat by the addition of slower evaporating aromatic solvents.
+The open working time of Conservar Polymeric Varnish is short.
+It may be extended somewhat by adding slower-evaporating aromatic solvents.
 Conservar Polymeric Varnish that is brush-applied under normal conditions is generally dry to the touch within 5–10 minutes.
-The addition of slower drying solvents will lengthen the drying time, or the addition of acetone will shorten the drying time.
+Adding slower-drying solvents will lengthen the drying time, or adding acetone will shorten it.
 As with any varnish, temperature and relative humidity will also affect drying time.

 Recommended Uses